-Task Description See Establish runtime participant groups After a process application is installed on a Process Server in a new environment (such as test or production), you may need to add or remove users in the participant groups for that application.
+Task Description See process design.
+In those cases, you need to provide the value after installing the process application in the new environment.
+Establish runtime participant groups After a process application is installed on a Process Server in a new environment (such as test or production), you may need to add or remove users in the participant groups for that application.
 For example, users that exist in the test environment may not have been available in the development environment.
 Configuring runtime participant groups Control exposed processes and services After a process application is installed on a Process Server in a new environment (such as test or production), you may need to disable a particular exposed process or service within that application.
 Configuring exposed processes and services